 The McGowan Government has identified the future battery industry as an important source of economic growth, diversification, and jobs and skills, through investment and technology development.
-That’s why the Federal Government decided to invest $135 million into a industry-backed research hub right here in WA.
+That’s why the Federal Government decided to invest $135 million into an industry-backed research hub right here in WA.

-“A CRC based in Perth will provide substantial economic benefits and help create new jobs in the growing battery metals and mining equipment, technology and services sectors.” says Premier McGowan.
+“A CRC based in Perth will provide substantial economic benefits and help create new jobs in the growing battery metals and mining equipment, technology and services sectors,” says Premier McGowan.